Ank576/Ankit-Saxena/README.md

 I’m a Product Manager at **Standard Chartered Research & Tech (Noida)**, driving digital transformation initiatives and exploring how **AI, data, and automation** can shape the future of finance.
 My work sits at the intersection of **product strategy, design, and technology** — bridging customer insight with real-world impact.

-- 💡 Currently exploring: AI copilots for product workflows
+- 💡 Currently exploring: AI LLM based product workflows [LLM Apps](https://github.com/Ank576/llm-powered-apps)
 - ⚙️ Passionate about: Fintech, LLMs, and data-driven decision systems
 - 🧩 Skilled in: Product strategy, stakeholder management, experimentation, and analytics
 - 🎯 Goal: Build products that scale across markets and deliver measurable outcomes